bpan2/httplinkchecker/README.md

 		2.4 In Message class, use HashMap instead of 2D String array to store all fixed messages for output

-		2.5 Displaying too many the response results could slow down the performance of the tool due to IO factor of a system.
+		2.5 Displaying too many the response results simultaneously could slow down the performance of the tool due to IO factor of a system.
 I consider to write all response results to a file first.
 			When the writing is done,  display the single file onto the console.